awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker_v2config.md

 The container definition and volumes sections of `Dockerrun.aws.json` use the same formatting as the corresponding sections of an Amazon ECS task definition file\.

 The following examples show a subset of parameters that are commonly used\.
 More optional parameters are available\.
-For more information on the task definition format and a full list of task definition parameters, see [Amazon ECS Task Definitions](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_defintions.html) in the Amazon ECS Developer Guide\.
+For more information on the task definition format and a full list of task definition parameters, see [Amazon ECS Task Definitions](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_defintions.html) in the *Amazon Elastic Container Service Developer Guide*\.

 A `Dockerrun.aws.json` file contains an array of one or more container definition objects with the following fields: